Sweet Mama (film): Plot

-When the film begins we find Alice White stranded several hundred miles away from New York with a burlesque troupe.
-She receives a telegraph that her boyfriend, played by David Manners, is in jail.
-White boards a train headed for New York without a ticket because she has no money.
+Goldie stranded several hundred miles away from New York with a burlesque troupe.
+She receives a telegraph that her boyfriend, Jimmy, is in jail.
+Goldie boards a train headed for New York without a ticket because she has no money.
 When the conductor discovers she has no ticket she is almost thrown off the train.
-A detective, played by Robert Elliott, befriends White and offers to let White borrow the money she needs for a ticket.
-When she arrives in New York she finds that Manners has been bailed out by a friend and is working for Kenneth Thomson, playing as a gangster who runs a nightclub.
-White is disappointed to find that her boyfriend is working for criminals.
-She gets some money from Manners to pay back Elliott for the money he gave her for a train ticket.
-Elliott notices that she is paying with bills that have been reported stolen.
-White confesses everything she knows to the detective about her boyfriend and his new employer.
-Elliott asks White to get a job at the nightclub so that she can get evidence against the gangsters and in return he promises to clear her boyfriend of any wrongdoing.
-White easily gets a job singing and dancing at the club.
-Eventually she hears plans about a bank robbery and reports everything to Elliott.
+A detective, Mack, befriends Goldie and offers to let Goldie borrow the money she needs for a ticket.
+When she arrives in New York she finds that Jimmy has been bailed out by a friend and is working for Joe Palmer, a gangster who runs a nightclub.
+Goldie is disappointed to find that her boyfriend is working for criminals.
+She gets some money from Jimmy to pay back Mack for the money he gave her for a train ticket.
+Mack notices that she is paying with bills that have been reported stolen.
+Goldie confesses everything she knows to the detective about her boyfriend and his new employer.
+Mack asks Goldie to get a job at the nightclub so that she can get evidence against the gangsters and in return he promises to clear her boyfriend of any wrongdoing.
+Goldie easily gets a job singing and dancing at the club.
+Eventually she hears plans about a bank robbery and reports everything to Mack.
 When the gangster attempt to rob the bank they realize that the police are watching and waiting and conclude that someone has informed the police ahead of time.
-Thompson suspects that White has informed the police.
-In order to save her, Manners implicates himself and the gangsters get ready to stage an accidental suicide for him.
-They plan to throw Manners out of the window of Thompson's penthouse apartment.
-White informs the police and arrives in the nick of time to save Manners.
-Thompson, realizing now that the police have ample evidence against him, attempts to escape and is shot by the police.
-Manners and White are happily reunited and the film ends.
+Thompson suspects that Goldie has informed the police.
+In order to save her, Jimmy implicates himself and the gangsters get ready to stage an accidental suicide for him.
+They plan to throw Jimmy out of the window of Joe's penthouse apartment.
+Goldie informs the police and arrives in the nick of time to save Jimmy.
+Joe, realizing now that the police have ample evidence against him, attempts to escape and is shot by the police.
+Jimmy and Goldie are happily reunited and the film ends.